peppercorno/spooktacular-db/README.md

 -   In the command line, navigate to the project directory and run `npm install`.
 -   To start the server, you can either use `npm start` to run with nodemon, or `node app.js`.
 -   In your browser, navigate to the URL you set up (eg. localhost:5000 ) to view the web app.

----

-### Checking against project guidelines:

--   "Your database should be pre-populated with sample data.
-At least three rows per table":

-    -   Yes, for all tables.

--   "At least 4 entities and at least 4 relationships, one of which must be a many-to-many relationship":

-    -   We have 7 entities (8 tables), 6 relationships in which InventoryItems_Employees is M:N.

--   "Primary user is the administrator of this database.
-It is NOT a customer facing website:":

-    -   Yup!
-Our site is meant for the Haunted House admin team.

--   "Every table should be used in at least one SELECT query.
-For the SELECT queries, it is fine to just display the content of the tables."
--   "Need to include one DELETE and one UPDATE function in your website, for any one of the entities.
-In addition, it should be possible to add and remove things from at least one many-to-many relationship and it should be possible to add things to all relationships."
--   "Need SELECT & INSERT functionalities for all relationships as well as entities.
-And DELETE & UPDATE for least one m:m relationship."

-    -   We are planning to have 'read' and 'create' for all entities, and 'update' for all entities except Tickets.
-The InventoryItems-Employees M:N relationship will have full CRUD implemented.
-Entities are spread across multiple pages, with tables and forms for each entity.

--   "Note that it's not acceptable to require the user to enter IDs for foreign keys.
-Instead your website needs to use a dynamically populated drop-down list or have the ability to search using text instead of entering in the ID.
-This Dynamic drop-down/Search functionality should be present for at least one entity.":

-    -   Foreign keys will use select elements and populate them with readable fields (eg. when creating a new review, if selecting a room, the user selects by room name).
-Will add a filter select for InventoryItems to view by room or employee.

--   "In one relationship, you should be able to set the foreign key value to NULL using UPDATE, that removes the relationship.":

-    -   The 1:M optional relationship between Rooms and Inventory Items fulfils this for us.

--   "You should be able to DELETE a record from a M:M relationship without creating a data anomaly in the related tables.":

-    -   If an Inventory Item or Employee is deleted, accordingly, the intersection table InventoryItems_Employees will be updated as it has the appropriate ON DELETE CASCADE.